 Ability to work as part of a team as well as independently with a high degree of initiative required.

-Knowledge of Financial Edge, Tenrox, Filemaker Pro or similar database software strongly preferred.
+Knowledge of Financial Edge, Tenrox, Filemaker Pro or similar database software preferred.

-Knowledge and familiarity of other compliance issues related to performing research, especially IRB-related compliance issues, strongly preferred.
+Knowledge and familiarity of other compliance issues related to performing research, especially IRB-related compliance issues, preferred.